Kuala Lumpur Badminton Stadium

-The Stadium Badminton Kuala Lumpur was a now-demolished badminton arena located in Cheras, Kuala Lumpur, Malaysia.
+The Kuala Lumpur Badminton Stadium (Stadium Badminton Kuala Lumpur) was a now-demolished badminton arena located in Cheras, Kuala Lumpur, Malaysia.
+The stadium created new national badminton players including Liew Daren, Goh V Shem and Soniia Cheah.

 History

 Built in 1990, the stadium can hold 4,500 spectators.
 The stadium was used as the headquarters of Badminton Asia Confederation and was also the base of Badminton World Federation from 2005 to 2006 until BWF decided move to Putra Indoor Stadium, Bukit Jalil.

-Located right next to Jalan Cheras, it was demolished in 2018 to make way for a luxury condominium.
+Located right next to Jalan Cheras, the stadium, along with the Kuala Lumpur Hockey Stadium, was bought by local developer Mah Sing and demolished in 2017 for "other developments".
+The demolished stadium, owned by the Kuala Lumpur City Hall, was replaced by a newer facility called Arena Badminton DBKL, opened on 28 June 2023.